 - Streamline Deep Learning Deployment: Utilize Convolutional Neural Network (CNN)-based deep learning functions using one common API in addition to more than 30 pre-trained models and documented code samples.
 With more than 100 public and custom models, the OpenVINO toolkit streamlines deep learning innovation by providing one centralized method for implementing dozens of deep learning models.

-- Extend and Customize: OpenCL (Open Computing Language) Kernels and other tools offer an open, royalty-free standard way to add custom code pieces straight into the workload pipeline, customize deep learning model layers without the burden of framework overheads, and implement parallel programming of diverse accelerators.
+- Extend and Customize: OpenCL (Open Computing Language) Kernels and other tools offer an open, royalty-free standard way to add custom code pieces straight into the workload pipeline, customize deep learning model layers without the burden of framework overheads, and implement parallel programming of various accelerators.

 - Innovate Artificial Intelligence: The complete Deep Learning Deployment Toolkit within OpenVINO allows users to extend artificial intelligence within private applications and optimize artificial intelligence “all the way to the cloud” with processes such as the Model Optimizer, Intermediate Representation, nGraph Integration, and more.